CarlRosell/Cappuccino-Sublime/README.md

 # Sublime Text 2 bundle for Cappuccino development
 Based on the TextMate Cappuccino bundle: https://github.com/malkomalko/Cappuccino.tmbundle

+**NOTE:** This bundle is for Sublime Text 2.
+If you are looking for the Sublime Text 3 version, go [here](https://github.com/aparajita/Cappuccino-sublime).

 To install with Git, first make sure to remove any old Cappuccino or Objective-J bundles then:

     - git clone git://github.com/aparajita/Cappuccino-Sublime.git